-The Phillips 66 Santa Maria Refinery has operated on the Nipomo Mesa for more than 55 years and employs approximately 200 people.
-The facility is currently in process with the County on a proposed rail project.
-We are providing the information below as an overview of project details.
-All project documents are available online on the SLO County website, www.slocounty.ca.gov/planning.htm.
-Please call the refinery message line, (805)788-4443, if you need additional information.
+The Phillips 66 Santa Maria Refinery has operated on the Nipomo Mesa for nearly 60 years and employs approximately 200 people.
+Phillips 66 is currently working with San Luis Obispo County and other government agencies to obtain permits to extend the existing rail spur within the refinery property.
+We have provided information regarding the project below.
+Project documents are available online on the SLO County website, www.slocounty.ca.gov/planning.htm.
+Please call the refinery message line if you need additional information (805-788-4443).

-With the decline in California crude oil production, the refinery is looking to alternate sources outside the state for reliable supplies of competitively priced crude oil.
+Changes in the California oil industry are affecting the way the Phillips 66 Santa Maria Refinery does business.
+The Santa Maria Refinery currently processes crude oil that arrives via underground pipe from locations throughout California.
+With the decline in California crude oil production, Phillips 66 is looking for alternate sources outside the state for reliable supplies of competitively priced crude oil that can be processed at the refinery.
 However, there are no pipelines that connect the refinery to these alternate sources of crude oil and the refinery does not have a marine offloading facility.
 The solution is to utilize and enhance our existing rail facility to enable rail delivery of crude oil.

 SAFETY AND ENVIRONMENTAL CONSIDERATIONS

-• Crude oil will come from a variety of sources in North America that meet the refinery's specifications.
+- Crude oil will come from a variety of sources in North America that meet the refinery's specifications.
 The Santa Maria Refinery is designed to run heavy crude oils that are typical of the type of crude oil produced in California.

-• Trains will enter the refinery via a spur from the existing rail track and be secured for 24-hour turnaround unloading.
+- Trains will enter the refinery via a spur from the existing rail track and be secured for 24-hour turnaround unloading.

 project approval process